-Address Bits Read/Write 0x8D D7 to D0 Read/write
+Address Bit Read/Write 0x8D D7 to D0 Read/write

 The LOT high threshold register determines the loss of position tracking threshold for the AD2S1210.
 The LOT high threshold is a 7-bit word.
-The MSB, D7, must be set to 0.
+Note that the MSB, D7, should be set to 0.
 The range of the LOT high threshold, the LSB size, and the default value of the LOT high threshold on power-up are dependent on the resolution setting of the AD2S1210, and are outlined in Table 19.